msu/csci-550-fall2020/hw/present.md

 ## Schedule

 Unfortunately, the shorter semester means that we will have to move a few presentations to be remote.
-The first table lists the times for the in class presentation.
-The second table lists the times for videos.
+The first part of the table lists the times for the in class presentation.
+The part lists the times for videos.
 Please send me a link to your video (either on youtube, box, etc) by the start of class on Wed 11/18 (and use the due dates for presenting on 11/18 and reflections are due 11/22).